kareem1207/Spark-Mind/Docs/project-summary.md

 ## 🎉 Project Achievement

-The Early Spark frontend application has been successfully implemented according to the specifications in `App.prompt.md`.
+The ForeKnow frontend application has been successfully implemented according to the specifications in `App.prompt.md`.
 The system provides:

 1. **Complete cognitive assessment platform** with 4 fully functional games
 2. **AI-powered analysis** integration with Python backend